SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

    *Figure 11: Interactive data visualization GUI*

-In addition, two main GUIs will be started as shown below:
+In case of energy calibration, two main GUIs will be popped up as below:

-   - Main plots as shown in Figure 12:
+   - Main plots GUI as shown in Figure 12:
-      It contains the main analysis plots of xdi file:
+      It contains the main analysis plots of the data imported from xdi data file:

-      * Normalization (Linear Scalling).
+      * Upper left corner: Normalization (Linear Scalling).
-      * Smoothing (Savitzky-Golay filter with default parameters (W,P):(5,3)).
+      * Upper right corner: Smoothing (Savitzky-Golay filter with default parameters (W,P):(5,3)).
-      * 1st derivative of normalized data.
+      * Lower left corner: 1st derivative of normalized data.
-      * All of them including 2nd derivative.
+      * Lower right corner: All of the uppove including 2nd derivative.

    .. figure:: /images/mainPlots.png
       :align: center